aarnetalman/blog/_posts/2021-02-23-training-transformer-model-gcp-ai-platform.md

 * Code for the model, the training routine and evaluation of the model
 * How to launch and monitor your training job

-You can find all the code in this GitHub repo:
+You can find all the code on [Github](https://github.com/aarnetalman/transformers-sequence-classification-gcp).

 ## ML Project Structure